One of the keys when looking at golf driver distance is looking at golf swing speed.

-Thirdly, we would say that picking a great driver for distance such as the Callaway Epic Flash Driver that is designed for achieving great distance and consistency.
-This would be a great addition if you are looking to increase driver distance and to practice your drills to increase club head speed.
+Picking a great driver for distance such as the Callaway Epic Flash Driver that is designed for achieving great distance and consistency.
+Doing this would provide a great addition if you are looking to increase driver distance and to practice your drills to increase club head speed.

 These clubs will give you the maximum advantage when looking to add distance to your tee shots.
 They will also give you more confidence with your swing when looking to add club head speed to your golf swing on your drives.